janko/down/README.md

 # Down

-Down is a wrapper around `open-uri` for safe downloading of remote files.
+Down is a wrapper around [open-uri] standard library for safe downloading of remote files.

 ## Installation